Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 *<p style="text-align: center;">With `.flex-container`, `.row`, and `.col-*`, we can create complex layouts that fit our purposes.</p>*

-> ###### *\*Note: Although Figma uses 12-col to subdivide the entire screen, our column classes subdivides the **container**.
-This means that we can make the divide the whole into columns, and then divide each column even further to achieve our desired ratios.*
+> ###### *\*Note: Although Figma uses 12 columns to subdivide the entire screen, our column classes subdivides the **container**.
+This means that we can divide the whole screen into columns, and then divide each column even further to achieve our desired ratios.*

 ### Smart Spacing

-> "99% of the time, as screens shrinks, you want to reclaim space from paddings and margins."
+> "99% of the time, you'll want to reclaim space from paddings and margins as screen size shrinks."

-The spacing utilties are classified by attributes, based on direction, and size, based on a 0-5 range.
+The spacing utilties are classified by attributes and size.

 **Table of Spacing Attributes**